watercrossing/speakers-switch-tray-application/README.md

 # Automatic turn off on shutdown

-It turns it is impossible to receive Windows 10 shutdown notices from [any application that is launched using `pythonw.exe`](https://stackoverflow.com/questions/64522390/).
+It turns out it is impossible to receive Windows 10 shutdown notices from [any application that is launched using `pythonw.exe`](https://stackoverflow.com/questions/64522390/).
 It seems the only solution to capture shutdowns is to use a Windows service.
 Hence `service.py`  contains a simple service that listens for shutdowns (and also for logout events, but it currently does nothing with these), and turns of the power to the speakers.

 ## Installation